 Automotive Locksmiths program car keys and FOBs to your car by interfacing to the car’s computer via the OBD port, usually located under the steering column.
 The commercially available software allows locksmiths to program new keys/remotes/FOBs so the car will recognize them and remove old keys/remotes/FOBs so that they can no longer start the vehicle (ideal when a key has been lost).

 In some cases, car keys can be programmed by you, the car’s owner, if they are self-programmable car keys (more information at link).
-For older cars, the programming equipment may be affordable enough for you to program your car keys yourself (more information at link), but the supported cars with inexpensive equipment is limited in both car types and functionality.
+For older cars, the programming equipment may be affordable enough for you to program your car keys yourself by buying the tools (more information at link), but the supported cars with inexpensive equipment is limited in both car types and functionality.

 One of the main reasons manufacturers switched to keys that need programming is it prevents your car from being hot-wired and driven away.

 A T-800 Terminator would not have been able to hotwire a current model car in order to track down Sarah Conner, the car would refuse to start!

 Car Key Identification – Types of Car Keys